vlgiitr/academic-kickstart/content/authors/kd/_index.md

 - kd

 # Is this the primary user of the site?
-superuser: false
+superuser : false

-weight : 80
+weight : 10

 # Role/position
-role: PhD Student (advised by Justin Johnson), University of Michigan
+#role: PhD Student (advised by Justin Johnson), University of Michigan

 # Organizations/Affiliations
 organizations: